Seatis/my-teaching-materials/tools-and-coding/command-line/README.md

     - this should be a git repository as well
     - stage and commit the changes, and push it to your remote repo
     - see it on Github
-  - From tomorrow you'll only work in one repository found under the greenfox-raptor organisation
+  - From tomorrow you'll only work in one repository found under the [greenfox-academy](https://github.com/greenfox-academy)  organisation
     - easier to track everything related to your progress in one repository
     - we won't learn how to create git repositories inside other git repositories, but a link would be nice for today's learning curves ;)
     - create a README.md file in your main greenfox repository root
     - check out how to create a link in Markdown syntax: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links
-    - create a link for your cloned syllabus repo with a nice title (stage, commit and push)
+    - create a link for your syllabus repo with a nice title (stage, commit and push)
+    - for more details check out [github-usage](https://github.com/greenfox-academy/definitions/blob/master/github-usage.md) in definitions

 #### Creating a website
 *The cherry on the cake for today*